 Fresh breath really sets the tone for every moment of your day: first thing in the morning, before an important meeting, after working out, or just before bed.
 Whether you prefer cool mint, invigorating cinnamon, or herbal anise, it’s your favorite trusty toothpaste that delivers that fresh clean feeling.

 So, what’s the scoop on toothpaste?
 What is essential to know in order to get the most out of it?
 You might be surprised as you learn more about this common product.
-Dr. Sevey and Dr. Atwell in Bangor give you the full story on toothpaste to empower you to take oral health into your own hands … or your own toothbrush, rather.
+Dr. Sevey and Dr. Sigwart in Bangor give you the full story on toothpaste to empower you to take oral health into your own hands … or your own toothbrush, rather.

 What is Toothpaste?